vigour-io/boilerplate-module/README.md

 ```

 When using fancy features like promises be sure to include a transform that adds the feature
-use `promise-bluebird` for promises
+use `buble-promisify` for promises

 ```
 "browserify": {
   "transform": [
     [
       "bubleify",
-      "promise-bluebird"
+      "buble-promisify"
     ]
   ]
 }
 ```

-We use the bluebird transform since it's the best

 When there is a difference between the browser and node use the browserify-browser field.
 `/index.js` is always the node-js file and `/browser.js` is the exception